wenxichen/claude-computer-use-macos-tool-use/README.md

 # Computer Use for tools on MacOS as a team

-This is to use Anthropic's Computer Use to perform tasks on MacOS with multiple agents working together.
+This is to use Anthropic's Computer Use model to perform tasks on MacOS with multiple agents working together.
 The program runs the native MacOS.
 It uses Claude 3.5 Sonnet to perform tasks on your Mac by simulating mouse and keyboard actions as well as running bash command.
 Please use this with caution.

 This is built on top of the [Claude Computer Use Demo for MacOS](https://github.com/PallavAg/claude-computer-use-macos) which was originally forked from Anthropic's [computer use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) - optimized for MacOS.